-The Mission of the Wandawega Historical Society is to work for the preservation and revitalization of Wandawega's diverse historic resources and advocate their appreciation, protection and use.
+The Mission of the Wandawega Historical Society is to work for the preservation and revitalization of Wandawega's diverse historic and natural resources and advocate their appreciation, protection and use.

-The Vision of the Wandawega Historical Society is for more people to understand and appreciate the irreplaceable value of our historic buildings and places and their relevance to modern life.
+The Vision of the Wandawega Historical Society is for more people to understand and appreciate the irreplaceable value of our historic buildings and places, our natural assets, and their relevance to modern life.
 We envision an engaged community who promotes careful stewardship and active use of these diverse resources and recognizes the economic and cultural benefits of their preservation.
-We envision a community where new development complements and reinforces historic structures, contributing to a healthy and enriched environment that will continue to benefit generations to come.
+We envision a community where even new development complements and reinforces historic structures and nature, contributing to a healthy and enriched environment that will continue to benefit generations to come.

 The Goals of The Wandawega Historical Society are:

 ~ To increase the number of historic buildings, places and related landscapes – within the gates of the historic Wandawega Lake Resort and in the broader Wandawega community – that are renovated, preserved and actively used.

 ~ To broaden our understanding of the environmental and economic impact of preservation as an essential tool for community revitalization, quality of life enhancement and sustainability.

 ~ To collect preservation and restoration best practices and share with the broader community.

 ~ To employ the resources of our historic built environment and related landscapes as the most effective means of bringing the relevance of recent history to our daily lives.